greav/vk_stats/README.md

 VK_Stats
 ======

-The basic app made on the Flask framework for downloading data and receiving statistics about the user's VK posts.
+The basic app made on the Flask framework for downloading data and receiving statistics about the user's VK posts or community VK posts.

 Install
 -------